Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-MOT tests are carried out at a local garage that has been approved for MOT testing.
+MOT tests are carried out at garages that have been approved for MOT testing.
 These are called MOT test stations.

 When a vehicle fails its MOT test, a failure document is provided which outlines the exact reasons why the vehicle failed.
 The document references the points as given in the inspection manual, which...Read More